Omega-3 (EPA & DHA)

 These are found primarily in oily fish.

-Plant sources contain ALA (alpha-linolenic acid), which the body must convert into EPA and DHA — a process that is often inefficient.
+Plant sources contain ALA (alpha-linolenic acid), which the body must convert into EPA and DHA.
+But this process is inefficient, which is why direct sources (fatty fish) and supplements are of interest.

 Omega-3 supplements usually contain a blend of EPA and DHA, or higher-EPA formulas depending on the intended purpose.